rabbitmq/rabbitmq-routing-node-stamp/README.md

-# rabbitmq-routing-node-stamp
+# RabbitMQ Routing Node Stamp Plugin

-When a RabbitMQ broker receives a message, stamp the message with the node that accepted it.
+When a RabbitMQ broker receives a message, stamp the message with the node that routed it (handled client request).

 ## Supported RabbitMQ Versions ##